demisto/content/Packs/Rapid7_InsightIDR/Integrations/Rapid7_InsightIDR/README.md

 ### rapid7-insight-idr-download-logs

 ***
-Downloads logs for from your InsightsIDR instance.
+Downloads logs from your InsightsIDR instance.
 The maximum number of logs per call is 10.

 #### Base Command